simdutf/SimdBase64/README.md

 was carried out by [gfoidl](https://github.com/gfoidl/Base64).

--  There are accelerated base64 functions for UTF-8 inputs in the .NET runtime, but they are not optimal: we can make them 50% faster.
+-  There are accelerated base64 functions for UTF-8 inputs in the .NET runtime, but they are not optimal: we can make them 50% faster or more.
 - There is no accelerated base64 functions for UTF-16 inputs (e.g., `string` types).
-We can be 2x faster or more.
+We can be several times faster.

 The goal of this project is to provide the fast WHATWG forgiving-base64 algorithm already used in major JavaScript runtimes (Node.js and Bun) to C#.